 As long as the outsourcing development industry has been around, there has been agencies, or at least the teams within them, that take advantage of their clients.
 Accountability can be hard to come by when companies are only interested in increasing their revenue.
 With undefined scope and unrealistic project deadlines, agencies try to pad budgets.
 In today's era, despite the open access to information, it can be difficult to spot.
 In fact, it might even be happening to you right now.
 We have developed this list of potential areas of abuse based on our extensive experience.
 Don't allow yourself to get duped again.

 A good agency will deliver a solid analytics strategy and follow it up with action.
-A bad agency will either have not mention analytics at all or will compile the bare minimum amount of data, without acting upon what it says.
-Worse, some agencies will provide recommendations that go against the data or are built on unsound data.This means one of two things, either they analyzed the data and didn’t understand that, or they went against it on purpose to pursue their own interests.
+A bad agency will either not mention analytics at all or will compile the bare minimum amount of data, without acting upon what it says.
+Worse, some agencies provide recommendations that either go against the data or are built on unsound data.This means one of two things, either they analyzed the data and didn’t understand what it meant, or they purposely ignored it to pursue their own interests.
 In either case, this is a sure sign you need to avoid working with this agency.

 And we're often at work very late and very early